californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Driving Records Public In California?

 California driving and traffic records are available for the public to access.
-Under the Federal Public Access Law, all states’ driving records are considered public records unless sealed by a judge or court order.
-The court clerk is typically in charge of holding and maintaining these records, and they can be accessed through contacting the courthouse where any cases were filed.
-Physical copies require a fee, but members of the public can browse the files free of charge.
+Under the Federal Public Access Law, state driving records are generally considered public records unless sealed by a judge or court order.
+The court clerk is typically in charge of holding and maintaining these records, and they can be accessed by contacting the courthouse where any cases were filed.
+Physical copies require a fee, but members of the public may be able to browse the files free of charge.

 • The name of the person involved in the record, unless said person is a juvenile